 In a strong piece by Maryn McKenna on Wired a bit over a week ago, she posited that "Censorship Doesn’t Just Stifle Speech — It Can Spread Disease".

-le turn of events.
+Today we see a possible turn of events.
 In an post on ProMED today, Prof Memish, Deputy Minister for Public Health in the Kingdom of Saudi Arabia (KSA), penned his own update on case details from yesterday's announcement, and added information (including dates of illness onset) on 2 new, asymptomatic MERS-CoV cases!

 This is a great sign that more information is starting to flow from the KSA.
 It was also extremely encouraging to see the appearance of a KSA key for these cases - SA83-the 55-year old male (55M); SA84-38M etc. I will add this numbering to my list in anticipation of this becoming a regular thing.
-This really does help track and confirm cases and information with much more precision
+This really does help track and confirm cases and information with much more precision.

 If you take requests Prof Memish - I have a few data gaps I would love to have filled (you can eMail me below)!!